Save Space in Your RV Kitchen With a Mason Jar

 2. Cups & Glassware

-If you use jars as your main drinking glasses, not only can they be used for either hot or cold liquids, they can be multi-purposed for other uses on this list.
+Using a mason jar as a cup probably can’t be considered a mason jar hack!
+But if you use jars as your main drinking glasses, not only can they be used for either hot or cold liquids, they can be multi-purposed for other uses on this list.

-A specialty bottle for fruit infusions is unnecessary with this lid.
+A specialty bottle for fruit infusions is unnecessary with this lid:

 Don’t like drinking from plastic?
 This metal variation can be sealed as well.

-Turn any cup or jar into a sippy cup with these silicone lids.
+Turn any cup or jar into a sippy cup with these silicone lids:

 3. A blender bottle